MicrosoftDocs/dynamics-365-fraud-protection/content/manage-cosmos-db-lists.md

     Because of caching, it might take up to two minutes for the list to become active.

 > [!IMPORTANT]
-> Don't include the following sensitive personal data or highly regulated data types in the files that you upload:
+> Don't include the following sensitive personal data or highly regulated data types in the Cosmos DB container:
 >
 > - Biometric data, genetic data, or any data that is related to health
 > - Personal data that reveals racial or ethnic origin, or religious views